-Perovskites are materials with a chemical formula of the form ABX3, where A and B are cationic and X is anionic.
-Hybrid lead halide perovskites, where CH3NH3Pbl3 (methylammonium lead iodide, MAPbl3) is the most notable member of the family, have been known for decades, but several recent experiments started a "perovskite" fever", thanks to the dramatic increases in perovskite solar conversion efficiency seen in only a few years.

-To capitalize on this, we investigate lead halide perovskites with the intention of further improving the already excellent qualities of perovskite solar cells, particularly in the areas of energy absorption, quantum yield, carrier mobility and lifetime, and diffusion length.
-We aimed to synthesize members of two lead halide perovskite families, CsPbX3 and $CH_3NH_3PbX_3$, and examine their performance in the areas above given their prominence in the field of solar energy.
+Lead Halide Perovskites: from Nanoparticles to Devices Background Perovskites are materials with chemical formulas of the form ABX3, where A and B are cationic and X is an anion.
+Hybrid lead halide perovskites (where CH3NH3Pbl3, methylammonium lead iodide) is the most notable member of the family, have been known for decades, but several recent experiments have started a "perovskite fever" thanks to the dramatic increase in perovskite solar conversion efficiency observed over the course of only a few years.
+To capitalize on this, we investigated lead halide perovskites with the intention of further improving the already excellent qualities of perovskite solar cells, particularly in the areas of energy absorption, quantum yield, carrier mobility and lifetime, and diffusion length.
+We aimed to synthesize members of two lead halide perovskite families - CsPbX3 and CH3NH3PbX3 - and examine their performance in the areas above given their prominence in the field of solar energy.